 500 milligrams of pantothenic acid taken once a day away from biotin should can supply all the pantothenic acid one needs by passive diffusion.

 Treatments using supplements have an additional constraint.
 Treatments using supplements should be very safe.
 First of all avoiding the ‘to be avoided supplements’ is absolutely safe.
 Iron carbonyl is a non-toxic form of iron.
 Anemia panels can be easily obtained to monitor iron levels.
 The Tolerable Upper Limit for selenium is 400 mcg. per day.
 Only 200 micrograms of Se-methylselenocysteine is recommended.
 The Observed Safe Level for supplementation with L-taurine is 3 grams a day (Shao and Hathcock, 2008).
 Adverse reactions to pantothenic acid and biotin have not been observed.
-Greatly limiting drinks with polyphenols is extremely safe though somewhat of an annoyance.
-A couple of cups of coffee in the morning and cup of coffee in the afternoon drunk away from supplements and food could be okay.
+Eliminating drinks with polyphenols is extremely safe though somewhat of an upset. .
+A 100 mg caffeine capsule taken twice a day could be could be okay.
 Avoiding supplements on the ‘supplements too be avoided’ list is very safe.
-Sodium bicarbonate must be taken with a large glass of water to prevent dehydration and increases in blood pressure.
-Blood pressure must be monitored.
+Calcium from calcium carbonate and vitamin D at the suggested dosages have been extensively studied Blood pressure must be monitored.
 Supplements can be taken with prescribed medications.

 Very surprisingly iodine is helpful.
 Thyroid tests can be completely normal but still supplemental iodine is required.
-There is no need for hyroid hormones.
+There is no need to take thyroid hormones.
 Supplemental iodine addresses an intense sadness.
 Iodine works quickly.
 The sodium-dependent multivitamin transporter (SMVT) transports iodide.
 Transports of iodide is apparently a very important function of the SMVT.
 There is another transporter of of iodide, the sodium/iodide cotransporter, (SLC5A5) which is largely expressed in the thyroid.
 The SMVT is expressed in the digestive tract.
 The SMVT is apparently not a spare in terms of the transport of iodine.
 Iodine homeostasis is very important in terms of thyroid function.
 Even with normal levels of thyroid hormones there can be thyroid associated depressions due to upset of iodide homeostasis.

 The treatment could also be effective in Alzheimer’s disease.
 There are a lot of biological commonalities between schizophrenia and Alzheimer’s disease.
 See my papers Treatment-resistant schizophrenia: focus on the transsulfuration pathway and A disease-modifying treatment for Alzheimer’s disease: focus on the trans-sulfuration pathway.
 One might wonder whether taking iron from iron carbonyl for Alzheimer’s disease would be appropriate.
 A meta-analysis, however, indicates that serum iron levels are significantly lower in AD patients than in healthy controls.
 Another meta-analysis also indicates that serum iron is significantly lower in patients with Alzheimer’s disease than in healthy controls.
 Iron from iron carbonyl is regulating aconitase 1 in the gut, the citric acid cycle in the gut and iron metabolism in the gut.
 As iron levels are only regulated by absorption and excretion regulating iron levels in the gut can affect iron metabolism systematically.